th3-z/kf2-magicked-admin/README.md

 * configparser
 * sqlite3

 build by running the provided scripts `build.bat` or `build.sh` after installing dependancies via pip.
+Alternatively get a build from the releases page.

 ## Minimal configuration
 If running from source you will need to copy the example configs from the `config` folder to the root folder, the build scripts do this automatically.